 This pattern uses progressive disclosure to hide and show fields based on a particular selection.
 The workflow is simple and the user can focus on the task at hand.
 This approach saves users’ time from unnecessarily identifying what fields can or cannot be interacted with.
 This approach is also helpful to color-blind users because it avoids using color to indicate whether or not a field is available.

-The pattern includes three examples:
+This pattern includes three examples:

 Parent Control: This control either shows or hides fields based on whether or not it’s selected.